 When you are finished with a drip or pressed coffee, do not throw out the used grounds.
-Add HALF as much coffee again in the same filter or to the same coffee press.
+Add HALF as much coffee again in the same filter or the same coffee press.
 Proceed by adding the same amount of water as usual.
 You will have a fresh pot with one-half of the expense.
-I tested this one on my unsuspecting husband who could not tell the difference between fresh and the half-old/half-new mixture.
+I tested this one on my unsuspecting husband, who could not tell the difference between the fresh and the half-old/half-new mixture.

-With any stubborn residue on the floors or counter tops, soak for a while with water, then wipe off.
+With any stubborn residue on the floors or countertops, soak for a while with water, then wipe off.
 Water softens so you can easily remove the scum.

 Why use a fancy mop?
 Just add some water to two rags, step on each of them, and waltz around your kitchen or bathroom floor, mopping away.
 And if you want a floor cleaner, use one teaspoon of vinegar with water in a quart spray bottle.
 You spritz the floor, then clean with the “foot/hip” action.

 Want a better-tasting jug of water to sip on daily?
 Just add some dry fruit to your water bottle.
 It gives a delightful, subtle taste with nearly nil calories.

 So be frugal; learn to “water it down,” and, while watering, realize what our precious Lord gave to us through this clear, amazing substance--Himself, Living Water.